nest/nest-simulator/doc/documentation_workflow/user_documentation_workflow.rst

 Editing and creating pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+To edit existing or create new `reStructuredText files<https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_, follow the steps below:

 1. You can edit and/or add ``.rst`` files in the ``doc`` directory using your editor of choice.

 2. If you create a new page, open ``contents.rst`` in the ``doc`` directory and add the file name under ``.. toctree::``.
 This will ensure it appears on the NEST simulator documentation's table of contents.